 topQuery time1="2020-03-01 00:00:00" time2="2020-03-14 00:00:00"

 This command returns the top 100 queries between March 1, 2020 and March 14, 2020.
 Times are in UTC, not local.

 topQuery input=/var/log/messages output=/tmp/top20.txt top=20 user=sauser1

-Instead of connecting to a service, it parses the syslog audit messages for the top 20 queries in the last 7 days, but only for queries executed by user sauser1.
+Instead of connecting to a service, it parses the Syslog audit messages for the top 20 queries in the last seven days, but only for queries executed by user sauser1.
 It writes the top 20 queries to /tmp/top20.txt instead of the console screen.
 The parameter user is a regex, so you can specify multiple usernames by writing something like

 netbytes command is very useful for troubleshooting the network connections on the current host.
 It displays continuous send and receive statistics for all network interfaces.
 Once executed, you must press Ctrl-C to exit this command, which also exits NwConsole.